IsaacItuSetshedi/Hyperiondev-test-files/README.md

 Section B: A simple calculator was made in C# language.

-Section B: Simply download the calculator, run the .exe and start calculating.
+Section B: Simply download the calculator, run the lstcalc.exe and start calculating.

 Section A - code corrections: Have been oploaded as a Python notebook which includes comments.